-If capital expenditure on a depreciating asset (which includes construction expenditure) is financed or refinanced wholly or partly by limited recourse debt (including a notional loan under certain hire purchase or instalment sale agreements of goods), you must include excessive deductions for the capital allowances as assessable income.
-This will occur where the limited recourse debt arrangement terminates after 27 February 1998 but has not been paid in full by the debtor.
+If expenditure on a depreciating asset (which includes construction expenditure) is financed or refinanced wholly or partly by limited recourse debt (including a notional loan under certain hire purchase or instalment sale agreements of goods), you must include excessive deductions for the capital allowances as assessable income.
+This will occur where the limited recourse debt arrangement terminates but has not been paid in full by the debtor.